 Myth: Hypertension, or high blood pressure, is normal.

-Fact: Though more than 50 million Americans have high blood pressure, hypertension is not a "normal" condition.
-The Seventh Report of the Joint National Committee on Prevention, Detection, Evaluation, and Treatment of High Blood 2003 guidelines (JNC VII) defines hypertension as blood pressure greater than or equal to 140 mm Hg systolic pressure (top number) or greater than or equal to 90 mm Hg diastolic pressure (bottom number).
+Fact: Though more than 67 million Americans have high blood pressure, hypertension is not a "normal" condition.
+Hypertension is defined as a blood pressure greater than or equal to 140 mm Hg systolic pressure (top number) or greater than or equal to 90 mm Hg diastolic pressure (bottom number).
 This is usually read as ³ 140/90 mm Hg, including both the top and bottom numbers in the measurement.

 Myth: High blood pressure isn't really dangerous.